 Meta-analyses were performed for each outcome.
-The results show that time from catheter insertion to delivery did not differ between the two types of the catheters (p=0.527; WMD -0.87; 95% CI -3.55, 1.82).
-The incidence of cesarean delivery did not differ as well (p=0.844; RR 0.97; 95% CI 0.69, 1.35), (Table 2).
-Secondary outcomes, including time from catheter insertion to vaginal delivery, delivery within 24 hours, mode of delivery, Apgar score and intrapartum fever did not differ between the two types of the catheters (Table 2).
-Figure 2 shows that there were no significant association between the type of catheter and mode of delivery (RR ~1).
+The time from catheter insertion to delivery did not differ between the two types of catheter (p=0.527; WMD –0.87; 95% CI –3.55, 1.82).
+There was also no difference in the incidence of cesarean delivery (p=0.844; RR 0.97; 95% CI 0.69, 1.35) (Table 2).
+Secondary outcomes including time from catheter insertion to vaginal delivery, delivery within 24 hours, mode of delivery, Apgar score, and intrapartum fever did not differ between the two types of catheter (Table 2).
+Figure 2 shows that there was no significant association between the type of catheter and mode of delivery (RR ~1).

-Sub-analysis according to parity, i.e. nuliiparous (Table 3) and multiparous (Table 4) separately, did not show significant differences between the two types of catheters in primary or secondary outcomes that were examined.
+Sub-analysis according to parity, i.e., nulliparous (Table 3) and multiparous (Table 4), did not reveal any significant differences between the two types of catheter in any of the primary or secondary outcomes examined.
 Additionally, a sub-group analysis according to the geographic origin of the study (Middle East countries vs. other) was performed.
-Yet again, no significant differences were found between the two types of catheters and primary or secondary outcomes that were examined (data are not shown).
+Again, no significant differences were found between the two types of catheter and the primary or secondary outcomes examined (data not shown).

-As part of sensitivity analysis, we performed the WMD estimation again (time from catheter insertion to delivery [hours] and time from catheter insertion to vaginal delivery [hours]), excluding the studies that did not report the mean and standard deviation in each group and we considered the approximations of their mean and standard deviation in the analysis (16, 18).
-The results remain the same as no significant difference was found in time from catheter insertion to delivery (p=0.184; WMD -2.15; 95% CI -5.33, 1.02) as well as no difference in time from catheter insertion to vaginal delivery (p=0.159; WMD 1.1; 95% CI -0.37, 2.57).
+As part of sensitivity analysis, WMD estimations were performed again (time from catheter insertion to delivery [hours] and time from catheter insertion to vaginal delivery [hours]) after excluding the studies that did not report the means and standard deviations in each group (16, 18); approximations of the means and standard deviations were considered in the analysis.
+The results remained comparable, since significant differences were found in the time from catheter insertion to delivery (p=0.184; WMD -2.15; 95% CI -5.33, 1.02) and time from catheter insertion to vaginal delivery (p=0.159; WMD 1.1; 95% CI -0.37, 2.57) between catheter types.

-Publication bias was examined for each analysis, using the Egger test for asymmetry funnel plot.
+Publication bias was examined using the Egger test for asymmetry funnel plot.
 No significant asymmetry was found in all of the analyses (p>0.2).
-Meta regression between the studies effects (RR, WMD) and the studies quality score also revealed no significant results (data is not shown).
+Meta regression analysis between the study effects (RR, WMD) and the study quality scores also revealed no significantly different results (data not shown).

 DISCUSSION

-This meta-analysis of RCTs that examined the efficacy of the single compared to the double balloon catheters in women undergoing induction of labor found that the time from catheter insertion to delivery or to vaginal delivery and delivery within 24 hours was comparable between the two types of catheters regardless of parity.
-Additionally, mode of delivery was also comparable regardless of parity.
-The incidence of intrapartum fever or chorioamnionitis, and the incidence of neonatal Apgar score < 7 at 5 minutes did not differ as well between the two types of catheters.
-The results did not differ according to geographic location where the study was performed.
+This meta-analysis of RCTs examined the efficacy of single- compared with double-balloon catheters in women undergoing labor induction.
+The results revealed that the time from catheter insertion to delivery or vaginal delivery and delivery within 24 hours was comparable between the two types of catheter, regardless of parity.
+The mode of delivery was also comparable regardless of parity.
+The incidence of intrapartum fever or chorioamnionitis and a neonatal Apgar score < 7 at 5 minutes also did not differ between the two types of catheter.
+There were also no differences according to the geographic location where the study was performed.

-Single balloon catheter is recognized as a safe and effective mechanical method for labor induction for several decades (22,23).
-In 1991, the double balloon catheter, which added a second cervico–vaginal balloon to the existing single uterine balloon, was introduced as a novel technique and promising results were initially reported based mainly in small or non-randomized trials (24,25).
-Since then, only a small number of RCTs compared directly the single with the double balloon catheters.
-Additionally among the existing trials, inconsistent results have been reported in terms of labor length, mode of delivery and peripartum complications.
+Single-balloon catheters have been recognized as a safe and effective mechanical method for labor induction for several decades (22,23).
+In 1991, the double-balloon catheter, which added a second cervico-vaginal balloon to the existing single uterine balloon, was introduced as a novel technique and promising results were initially reported (24,25).
+Subsequently, only a small number of RCTs have directly compared single- and double-balloon catheters.
+Additionally, inconsistent results have been reported among the existing trials in terms of labor length, delivery mode, and peripartum complications.